jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-02-18-realtime-dashboard-1/index.md

 description:
 ---

-to be updated!!!!!!!!
+In this series, we develop real-time monitoring dashboard applications.
+The [theLook eCommerce](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce) data is continuously ingested into a PostgreSQL database, and a WebSocket server, built by [FastAPI](https://fastapi.tiangolo.com/), periodically queries the data to serve its clients.
+The monitoring dashboards will be developed using [Streamlit](https://streamlit.io/) and [Next.js](https://nextjs.org/), with [Apache ECharts](https://echarts.apache.org/en/index.html) for visualization.
+In this post, we walk through the data generation app and backend API, while the frontend dashboards will be discussed in later posts.

 <!--more-->

 * [Part 1 Data Producer](#) (this post)
-* Part 2 Streamlit Frontend
+* Part 2 Streamlit Dashboard
-* Part 3 Next.js Frontend
+* Part 3 Next.js Dashboard

 <!--more-->

 ## Docker Compose Services

-We have three docker-compose services, and each service is illustrated separately.
+We have three docker-compose services, and they are illustrated separately below.
 The source of this post can be found in this [**GitHub repository**](https://github.com/jaehyeon-kim/streaming-demos/tree/main/product-demos).

 ### PostgreSQL

-A PostgreSQL database server is configured so that it enables logical replication (`wal_level=logical`) at startup.
-It is necessary because we will be using the standard logical decoding output plug-in in PostgreSQL 10+ - see [this page](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-overview) for details.
+A PostgreSQL database server is configured with persistent storage, automatic initialization, and a health check.
+The health check is set up so that the remaining services wait until the database is ready.

 ```yaml
 # producer/docker-compose.yml